 People who get a full night’s sleep every single night don’t have to deal with exhaustion, irritability, and chronic snoring.
 If you’ve got these and other symptoms of poor sleep, you could be suffering from sleep apnea.
 It’s a condition that affects nearly 18 million Americans, and its treatment can prevent the occurrence of other serious health problems like heart attacks, high blood pressure, strokes, and even premature death.
 The Drs.
-Boyd provide sleep apnea therapy with a removable oral appliance.
+Boyd provide sleep apnea therapy in New York City, NY with a removable oral appliance.

 There are three types of sleep apnea.
 The most common is obstructive sleep apnea (OSA), which occurs due to the partial or complete blockage of the airway during the night.
 The tongue and lower jaw of OSA sufferers become so relaxed that they collapse into the throat, restricting oxygen flow to the brain.
 Occurring less often is central sleep apnea, in which the brain does not communicate to the muscles controlling breath.
 Mixed sleep apnea, the least common type, is a combination of OSA and central sleep apnea.

 The symptoms of OSA are similar to those of other conditions affecting sleep, like anxiety or depression.
 For this reason, a sleep breathing disorder may remain mis- or undiagnosed for years.
 The signs you or a loved one are dealing with sleep apnea include:

 Often, it is the partner of the sleep apnea sufferer who recognizes a problem.
 A person who snores loudly and wakes up many times may not remember by the time morning comes, but their partner usually remembers the night of restless sleep all too well.